How to Remove Algae

 It's imperative the roof surface, or any surface you're cleaning, does not dry out before you get to scrub it.
 You must keep the surface wet with the solution at all times.
 This is hard to do on a roof on a sunny day.
 It's best to clean roofs on overcast days when air and roof temperatures are cool.

-Copper, however, is a natural biocide as is zinc to a degree.
-If you have an exposed copper or zinc strip about 3 inches wide along the top of your roof, each time it rains tiny metal atoms are deposited on the roof.
-Algae will not grow in the presence of copper or zinc.
+Copper is a natural biocide as is zinc to a lesser degree.
+If you have an opens in a new windowexposed copper or zinc strip about 6 inches wide along the top of your roof, each time it rains tiny metal atoms are deposited on the roof.
+Copper stops algae from growing.
+PERIOD.